 1. Start the conversation

-Money can be a touchy subject, and many adults are reluctant to discuss their personal financial situation with others, even their family.
+Money can be a sensitive topic, and many adults are reluctant to discuss their personal financial situation with others, even family members.

 A recent study by the Transamerica Center for Retirement Studies found that 46% of retirees never discuss their financial situation with others.